KJCats/My-Notes/3 - Zettelkasten/Only the living can change their minds.md

 # Only the living can change their minds

 As someone who did't really cheer, but definitely not felt bad for him, I do think you are right at most parts.
 No one deserves to die, just because they have an opinion.
-The Problem i see with Kirk is, that he didn't just present his opinion, but rather his ideologie
+The Problem i see with Kirk is, that he didn't just present his opinion, but rather his Ideologie.
+His Ideologie being racism, queer[h]

 # References
 [# Charlie Kirk - The Symbolic Murder of Civil Debate](https://www.youtube.com/watch?v=bMqnSs3DsWo)